azeddine-hmd/azeddine-hmd/README.md

-## Hi Innocent, I'm Azeddine.
+## Hi There, I'm Azeddine.
 I am a Software Engineer.
 I enjoy every aspect of programming except UI implementation which is brainless.

 <br />
 <div align=center>